Building for Windows¶

 policy denies you access, you will see an

 that case, you will need to file a request with your Koji administators.

 This file controls the build process and is modeled very loosely on RPM’s

 spec files.
 The Windows spec file is in

 It’s probably easiest to start by looking at this example spec file.

-listed here.
-If any of the files or directories listed here are missing when
+If Koji finds any of the the files or directories listed here are missing when

 the build runs, it will fail immediately.
 Files and directories may be listed

 /bin/...), or as command names (